K-Everette123/Race-Winner/README.md

 This program can take either miles or kilometers, but will convert the distances to kilometers for the winner.txt file.

 ## Motivation
-**Race-winner** was created for an assignment in the CS 230 class at Jacksonville State University.
+**Race-winner** was created for an assignment given in the CS 230 class at Jacksonville State University.

 ##Requirements
 * [Python 3.4.4 (Windows)](https://www.python.org/ftp/python/3.4.4/python-3.4.4.msi)